 “Well, here it is!” he said.
 He hopped onto the bed—a simple mattress on a platform of wooden slats—and patted the space next to him while looking up at Goda.

 Instead of sitting down, Goda nudged Kanna to take the spot.
-Kanna sighed and conceded, if only because she wasn’t in the mood to witness any other advances from the boy towards her master.
+Kanna sighed and conceded, if only because she wasn’t in the mood to witness any other advances from him towards her master.
 When she sat, he didn’t seem at all displeased with her, though; in fact, he looked at her with a welcoming curiosity.

-“So, Slave Kanna Rava, is it?” he said.
-“I know you’re not in the Middleland officially yet, but how are you liking it so far outside your native country?”
+“I know you’re not in the Middleland officially yet,” he continued, seemingly taking her silent stare as polite attention rather than rude speculation, “but how are you liking it so far outside your native country?”

 “I kind of get the impression that you’ve never traveled much before.
 Isn’t the Outerland just beautiful?”
 He gave her knee a friendly smack.
 “The sunrise every morning tints the cliffs in such a wonderful purple hue.
 I could just sit there and bask in it for ages!”

 Kanna had absolutely no idea how to respond.
-She would have lashed out at him perhaps, or called him insensitive to her predicament, had she not known that he was also a slave.
+She would have lashed out at him perhaps, or called him insensitive to her predicament, had she not known that he was also enslaved.
 She wasn’t sure what to make of someone who seemed so ignorant and oblivious to the injustice of his own situation.

 “How…long have you been a slave, exactly?” she asked.
 Maybe the boy was still in some kind of denial that he had yet to wake up from, because his trauma might still have been fresh.